ludifu/SunGather/REFERENCE.md

 ## Section imports

-Imports are used to modify the inverter configuration.
+Imports are used to modify the inverter configuration by writing values to holding registers.

 This section contains one import `http` which can be enabled.
 This import allows sending HTTP POST requests to SunGatherEvo.
 The request body must